Jack Connors, Jr.

 • The Business Roundtable Education Task Force, Washington, DC, Chairman, Coordinating Committee (former)

-• Dorchester Boys & Girls Club, Dorchester, Massachusetts, Board of Directors (former)
+• Dorchester Boys & Girls Club, Dorchester, MA, Board of Directors (former)

 • Information Technology Industry Council, Washington, DC, Board of Directors (former)